 He steps into the breach as God’s choice.
-And he faces down our mortal enemy.
+He faces down our mortal enemy.
 In utter weakness (bearing just a slingshot against a heavily armed giant!) but in total dependence on the LORD, he wins the battle.
-The ultimate Giant-killing!
+It’s the ultimate Giant-killing!

 And what then happens to the troops?
 These troops that were cowering from the enemy are now transformed.
 They look and see their champion who conquered in their name.
 And what do they do?